Simon Gleeson, General Manager

 Toni has a property in the Ipswich region where she runs a few head of cattle and horses.

 Anne-Maree is the newest member of our team, commencing in 2019.
-Anne-Maree has worked for a legal centre for the past 18 years and brings with her a wealth of computer skills.
-Anne-Maree runs a small herd of cattle of her property 25 minutes from the Society office.
+Anne-Maree has worked for a legal centre for the past 18 years and brings with her a wealth of organisational and IT skills.
+Anne-Maree runs a small herd of cattle on her property 25 minutes from the Society office.